nearform/developing-microservices/step2/README.md

 We are going to write a serializer microservice that records data points to [influxdb](https://influxdb.com/), a time series database.
-We will use a docker to do this:
+We will use a docker container to do this:

 ```
 docker pull tutum/influxdb